Top

 Can Attorneys Help in Predictive Denials?

-• Challenge the insurer’s reliance on AI forecasts instead of medical records • Argue that policy language does not clearly allow predictive data to override documented evidence • Emphasize that medical testimony should take priority over speculative algorithms • Pursue bad faith penalties when insurers misuse predictive technology to delay or deny payment
+Yes.
+Attorneys can challenge insurers who rely on AI forecasts instead of documented medical evidence.
+They can argue that policy language does not clearly allow predictive data to override medical records.
+They can emphasize that medical testimony should take priority over speculative algorithms.
+They can pursue bad faith penalties when insurers misuse predictive technology to delay or deny payment.

 FAQ: Life Insurance and Predictive Denials